Improving the UK’s response to economic crime

 The NECC launched on 31 October 2018 with officers or representatives from the agencies below.

-As the NECC evolves throughout 2019 and beyond it will build wider partnerships across the public sector, with regulators and the private sector, particularly with those businesses at risk from economic crime.
+As the NECC evolves it will build wider partnerships across the public sector, with regulators and the private sector, particularly with those businesses at risk from economic crime.

 Joint Money Laundering Intelligence Taskforce